 "6.1.
 Compliance requirements

-[For vehicle types approved according to Level 1A of this Regulation, the final emissions at any possible RDE test performed in accordance with the requirements of this Regulation, shall be calculated for evaluation with a 4-phase WLTC.
+For vehicle types approved according to Level 1A of this Regulation, the final emissions at any possible RDE test performed in accordance with the requirements of this Regulation, shall be calculated for evaluation with a 4-phase WLTC.

-For vehicle types approved according to Level 1B of this Regulation, the final emissions at any possible RDE test performed for vehicles with a diesel engine in accordance with the requirements of this Regulation, shall be calculated for evaluation with a 3-phase WLTC.]
+For vehicle types approved according to Level 1B of this Regulation, the final emissions at any possible RDE test performed for vehicles with a diesel engine in accordance with the requirements of this Regulation, shall be calculated for evaluation with a 3-phase WLTC.

-For vehicle types approved according to [Level 2 of] this Regulation, the final emissions at any possible RDE test performed in accordance with the requirements of this Regulation, shall be calculated for evaluation with a 4-phase WLTC and for vehicles with a diesel engine additionally with a 3-phase WLTC.
+For vehicle types approved according to Level 2 of this Regulation, the final emissions at any possible RDE test performed in accordance with the requirements of this Regulation, shall be calculated for evaluation with a 4-phase WLTC and for vehicles with a diesel engine additionally with a 3-phase WLTC.